varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Discretionary Access Control(DAC)

-    Users specifies premissions for their own objects
+    Users specifies permissions for their own objects

-- At least some priviledges are transferable
+- At least some privileges are transferable
 - File systems
 - E-mail
 - WIFI passwords